Co-Counsel are committed to protecting and respecting your privacy.

 - in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

 - if Co-Counsel or substantially all of its assets are acquired by a third party, in which case personal data held by it about its clients will be one of the transferred assets;

 - if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Terms and Conditions and other agreements; or to protect the rights, property, or safety of Co-Counsel, our clients, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

-We store your personal data in the EEA and do not transfer it outside of the EEA.
+We store your personal data in the UK and EEA and, except as set out below, do not transfer it outside of the UK and EEA.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 You have various rights in respect of the personal information we hold about you – these are set out in more detail below.
 If you wish to exercise any of these rights, please email email@example.com.
 Please note that you will need to provide us with evidence of your identity.

 Access: You can ask us to give you a copy of the personal information that we hold about you.